Scattering and localized states for defocusing nonlinear Schr\"odinger equations with potential: Introduction

-In the case when the attractive part of the interaction is absent or sufficiently weak, profile decomposition can be used to prove scattering of the solution.
-The general form of the argument, often known as the concentration compactness-rigidity method, was introduced in~\cite{kenigGlobalWellposednessScattering2006a} for the energy-critical focusing nonlinear Schr\"odinger equation in dimension $3$, and has since been generalized and refined in a vast number of works: see~\cite{kenigGlobalWellposednessScattering2008,duyckaertsScatteringNonradial3D2008,fangScatteringFocusingEnergysubcritical2011} for a (very) incomplete sampling.
+In the case where the attractive part of the interaction is absent or too weak to form a bound state, profile decomposition can be used to prove scattering of the solution.
+The general form of the argument, often known as the concentration compactness-rigidity method, was introduced in~\cite{kenigGlobalWellposednessScattering2006a} for the focusing energy-critical nonlinear Schr\"odinger equation in dimension $3$, and has since been generalized and refined in a vast number of works: see~\cite{kenigGlobalWellposednessScattering2008,duyckaertsScatteringNonradial3D2008, duyckaertsProfileDecompositionScattering2024a,fangScatteringFocusingEnergysubcritical2011,duyckaertsMassenergyScatteringCriterion2024} for a (very) incomplete sampling.
 In particular, it can be applied in the presence of a small or repulsive potential~\cite{hongScatteringNonlinearSchrodinger2016, lafontaineScatteringNLSPotential2016, banicaScatteringNLSDelta2016,danconaScatteringDefocusingNLS2023}.
-However, it is not applicable to~\eqref{eqn:NLS} when $V$ is allowed to be time dependent and nonrepulsive, since the solution may exhibit bound states or other nonscattering behavior.
+However, it is not applicable to~\eqref{eqn:NLS} when $V$ is allowed to be time-dependent or nonrepulsive, since the solution may exhibit bound states or other nonscattering behavior.

-The study of asymptotics for equations like~\eqref{eqn:NLS} under the assumption of bounded energy without smallness of $u_0$ or repulsiveness of the interaction was first consider by Tao in~\cite{taoAsymptoticBehaviorLarge2004b}.
-There, he shows that radial solutions to the focusing NLS in 3 dimensions which satisfy~\eqref{eqn:bdd-energy-hypo} can be written as